DinoXR/nest-proj/README.md

 ![App Screenshot](https://i.imgur.com/ReyWTMP.png)

 ## Overview
 This repository contains two projects: `nestjs-proj` and `nestjs-proj-auth`.
 The former is a NestJS application, while the latter focuses on authentication using AWS Cognito.
 Additionally, a separate Terraform project, `nest-proj-terraform`, is provided to set up the necessary AWS Cognito User Pool.
+This project utilizes two API gateways.
+One is responsible for handling authentication through Cognito and Lambda functions, while the other manages user-related functionalities and preferences.

 ## Getting Started